CIG-UCL/dtitk/addons/IntraSubjGrpAlign/README.md

 # Our approach

 The addon implements an unbiased approach by finding a target space that represents the centre of all the timepoints.
 When there are only two timepoints, the target space is also known as the half-way space.

+# Implementations

+We provide a MATLAB and a Python implementation for this add-on.